LisaOz/coffeeshop/README.md

 source venv/bin/activate  # For Linux/macOS
 venv\Scripts\activate  # For Windows

-3. **Install the required dependencies if they are not yet installed**
+3. **Install the required dependencies if they are not yet installed:**

 ```bash
 pip install -r requirements.txt